 A sommelier!
 Pronounced suh-mel-eyay, this French word literally translates to butler or wine steward in English.
-More accurately it refers to a wine waiter or wine specialist.
+More accurately it refers to a wine waiter or knowledgeable wine professional.
 Somebody who has had highly specialized training and can serve as a “professional” in the wine industry.

 So what is a professional wine taster called ?
 It`s not a wine connoisseur but a sommelier or wine specialist.
 A wine connoisseur is a person who knows his way around wine.
 The title comes from the French verb “connaitre” which means “to taste wine and know”.
 When drinking wine most wine lovers may be wine connoisseurs but only very few are sommeliers.